zduny/cemu-shortcut-helper/README.md

 Starting program again will overwrite existing files (icons and shortcuts in directories mentioned above).

+## Development
+If you plan to fork this project, to make debugging easier I recommend copying `Cemu.exe` and `settings.xml` from your Cemu directory into project root - otherwise program will error out very early on `cargo run`.

+Also, piece of advice: don't start resulting shortcuts as they will launch `Cemu.exe` and pollute your project directory.
+For final testing it's better to just move `cemu-shortcut-helper.exe` from `target` to your Cemu directory and launch it there.

 ## Disclaimer
-This project is no way affiliated with either Cemu project or Cemu development team.
+This project is no way affiliated with either Cemu Emulator project or Cemu development team.

 ## See also
 [Cemu Emulator](https://cemu.info/)